How long does it ordinarily take for BMB students to complete their Ph.D.?

-All departments with faculty involved in the BMB Graduate Group have a number of recent faculty recruits.
-In the 2011-12 academic year, four new assistant professors joined the graduate group.
+Most departments with faculty involved in the BMB Graduate Group recruit new faculty annually.
+In the 2013--14 academic year, four new assistant professors joined the graduate group.
 These were from the departments of Biochemistry & Biophysics, Cell & Developmental Biology, Cancer Biology, and Pharmacology.
 In addition, 6 new senior faculty from these and other departments became members of BMB.
 See News for announcements of new BMB faculty members.

 What is the ratio of male to female students?
 How many are international students?
 How many are underrepresented minority (URM) students?